src-d/jgit-spark-connector/README.md

 You can launch our docker container which contains some Notebooks examples just running:

-    docker run --name engine-jupyter --rm -it -p 8080:8080 -v $(pwd)/path/to/siva-files:/repositories --link bblfshd:bblfshd srcd/engine-jupyter
+    docker run --name jgit-spark-connector-jupyter --rm -it -p 8080:8080 -v $(pwd)/path/to/siva-files:/repositories --link bblfshd:bblfshd srcd/jgit-spark-connector-jupyter

 You must have some siva files in local to mount them on the container replacing the path `$(pwd)/path/to/siva-files`.
 You can get some siva-files from the project [here](https://github.com/src-d/jgit-spark-connector/tree/master/_examples/siva-files).

 You should have a [bblfsh daemon](https://github.com/bblfsh/bblfshd) container running to link the jupyter container (see Pre-requisites).

-When the `engine-jupyter` container starts it will show you an URL that you can open in your browser.
+When the `jgit-spark-connector-jupyter` container starts it will show you an URL that you can open in your browser.

 # Using jgit-spark-connector directly from Python

 If you are using the jgit-spark-connector directly from Python and are unable to modify the `PYTHON_SUBMIT_ARGS` you can copy the jgit-spark-connector jar to the pyspark jars to make it available there.

 ```
-cp engine.jar "$(python -c 'import pyspark; print(pyspark.__path__[0])')/jars"
+cp jgit-spark-connector.jar "$(python -c 'import pyspark; print(pyspark.__path__[0])')/jars"
 ```

 This way, you can use it in the following way: